Emacs: Xah Fly Keys Tutorial

 Open Files

-Space i f (xah-open-file-at-cursor)
+Space i f (xah-open-file-at-cursor) → Open URL or file path.

-Space i g (xah-copy-file-path)
+Space i c (xah-copy-file-path)

-Space m go to dired and place cursor on file name. (dired-jump)
+Space m (dired-jump) → go to dired and place cursor on file name.

 Open recently opened/closed files: